SFDigitalServices/sf-dahlia-web/README.md

 2. Open a terminal window
 3. Run `bundle install` in command line to download all necessary gems
 3. Run `npm install` to run the js style and code linters
+4. Run `overcommit --install` to install git hooks into the repo

 ### Acceptance/Feature Apps ###